Skip to main content

 What an Origination Fee Is and What It Covers

 A loan origination fee is a one-time fee charged by the lender at closing that compensates for the cost of evaluating, underwriting, and funding the loan.
 It is separate from the interest rate — origination fees are charged once at funding; interest accrues over the life of the loan.
 Origination fees are expressed as a percentage of the loan principal (e.g., 2% of a $100,000 loan = $2,000 origination fee) or as a flat dollar amount (common for very small loans).
 What the fee covers varies by lender: at banks and credit unions, origination fees cover processing, credit analysis, legal documentation, and UCC filing costs; at alternative lenders, origination fees often also include broker fees or platform fees embedded in the lender's pricing.
 According to SBA fee schedules published at sba.gov, SBA 7(a) loans carry a lender-collected SBA guaranty fee (not technically an origination fee, but economically similar) that the lender pays to the SBA and typically passes through to the borrower.
-The SBA guaranty fee schedule is: 0% for loans up to $150,000 (through FY2024 fee reduction); 0.25% of the guaranteed portion for loans $150,001–$700,000 with terms under 12 months; and a sliding scale up to 3.5% of the guaranteed portion for loans above $5 million.
+For FY2026 (effective October 1, 2025), the fee on the guaranteed portion is tiered by loan size: 2% for loans of $150,000 or less, 3% for $150,001–$700,000, and 3.5%–3.75% for loans above $700,000.
+The SBA can waive or reduce this fee by congressional action (as occurred during COVID-era relief), so always confirm the current fee with your lender rather than assuming a waiver applies.
 The FTC's guidance on business credit confirms that origination fees and all other loan costs must be clearly disclosed and factored into the total cost comparison across competing lenders.

 Typical Origination Fee Ranges by Lender Type

 Origination fee ranges vary significantly by lender type and loan product.
-The SBA's published 7(a) loan program documentation defines the exact guaranty fee schedule — 0% for loans up to $150,000 under recent SBA fee waivers, up to 3.5% for loans above $5 million.
+The SBA's published 7(a) loan program documentation defines the exact guaranty fee schedule — 2% for loans of $150,000 or less, 3% for $150,001–$700,000, and 3.5%–3.75% for loans above $700,000 as of FY2026.
 CDFI lenders certified under the CDFI Fund at cdfifund.gov often price origination fees below market as part of their mission-lending subsidy.
 According to Federal Reserve Small Business Credit Survey 2024, origination fees and total loan cost were among the top factors small businesses compared when evaluating competing financing offers:

 Bundled vs. Upfront: Financing the Origination Fee